 MATH 103 Course Description: Math 103 includes simplifying radical and rational expressions, solving radical and rational equations, introduction to the exponential and logarithm functions.
 Completion of Math 103 with a grade of C or better satisfies the prerequisite for MATH 121.
-There are 184 topics in the ALEKS pie for Math 103 that are split up into four modules.
-You will need to complete a written quiz over each module before you can take the final exam.
+There are 184 topics in the ALEKS pie for Math 103.